đź’˛

 Price-based costing looks at what competitors or substitutes would charge to provide a similar product/service to get a sense of willingness to pay.

-Cost-based pricing and Margins
+Cost-based pricing and margins

 Price-based costing is the recommended method for pricing a SaaS product, but cost-based pricing which accounts for determination of costs and establishing a targeted margin is also important to consider.